malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 **Mind Schema**: Like some other researches (eg: [Graziano2017]), I believe our brains also maintain a mental map of our mind.
 It tracks the observed capabilities of our mind.
 It will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.
 And it will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.

 ## Data View
-tbd. alternatively: phrase as a 'data' view

-The data view focuses on the scope of conscious experience, where the state in the state machine becomes the central focus.
-By examining the data view we can highlight what can and cannot be observed by a conscious system.
+The data view examines the data states and high-level representations used within the brain.
+We shall focus within the scope of conscious experience, and in particular the 'state model' of the state machine.
+By examining the data view we can highlight what is and isn't observed within the high-level thought of a conscious system.

 ### State Model
-A key component of a state machine is its state.
-The 'state model' is the passive data representation that is simultaneously the output of the main processor and the input to its next cycle.
+The 'state model' is the passive data representation used within the state machine.
+It is simultaneously the output of the main processor and the input to its next cycle.

 ![state model](files/A-theory-of-consciousness-v2-state-model.png)

 The state model represents anything that may be useful as a direct output (eg: for governing action), or as input for the next cycle (eg: an intermediate result within a sequence of thought).
-The state model has tremendous flexibility in the kinds of data sources and results that can be represented within it, and in the resolution of those representations.
+Within humans, the state model has tremendous flexibility in the kinds of data sources and results that can be represented within it, and in the resolution of those representations.
 For example, at any given moment it may represent only one thing with high precision, or it may represent multiple things with low precision and information about the relationships between those things.

 The range of data sources that can be directly represented within the state model is particularly enlightening.
 Some examples from my own observations are:
 * **working memory**: we seem to be only able to think about one 'thing' at a time, which I interpret as being where one item from working memory is selected into the state model at a time.